 With a long press, “Tones” will let you sample an area with the color you want, then transfer that color to a desired area buy simply touching or swiping over it.
 You can subtly lighten eye color too.
 Again, be sure to zoom.

-I use this one rarely, but if you have a blingy detail in your outfit, or a conveniently parked fancy sports car like in my photo above, you can use it to make things even blinger (I emphasized the headlights).
+I use this one rarely, but if you have a blingy detail in your outfit, or a conveniently parked fancy sports car, which may benefit from a car shades, like in my photo above, you can use it to make things even blinger (I emphasized the headlights).

 P.S.
 I lightened the photo using Afterlight.